oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 `envVars` cannot drive this —
 nothing merges them into a service container (`SERVICE_START` has no template id; the container env comes only from `userData`).

+**Gated repositories.** `get()` and `remote_size()` both send `Authorization: Bearer $HF_TOKEN` when `HF_TOKEN` is set.
+Both matter: without the header on `remote_size()` a gated file reports no content-length, which silently downgrades the integrity check from an exact byte-count match to the 10 MB floor, so a truncated download would be cached and trusted.
+A 401 or 403 is reported with a message naming the "Agree and Access" button rather than as a generic HTTP failure.
+Templates whose weights are ungated (everything on LTX-2.3 and earlier) are unaffected and need no token.

 **Model URLs come from every installed workflow, not just the deep-linked one.** The scan walks all of `$PACK/example_workflows/*.json` and deduplicates, because a template can ship a